- Introduction to Performance Studies (PERF-UT 101)

 - Performance Theory (PERF-UT 102)

 - Performance of the City (PERF-UT 103)

 The B.A. in Performance Studies builds on a rigorous, writing-intensive, interdisciplinary core curriculum that trains students to understand how embodied actions create social meanings.

-Designed to be flexible, the BA allows students to double major, and/or study abroad.
+Designed to be flexible, the BA allows students to double major (including in programs at CAS), and/or study abroad.

 Lower and upper division electives allow students to deepen their engagement with specific genres or subject matter, and the final capstone project gives them the opportunity to undertake an extended, original research project under the supervision of faculty.